wawr2k/macrorec/README.md

 - If issues persist, try disabling Sewers in config and only use other spots

 ## Advanced Usage

-### Creating Distribution Packages

-If you want to package this mod for distribution:

-1. Navigate to `mod/backup/Choaga/` folder in your ok-dna installation
-2. Run `package_choaga_mods.bat` or `package_choaga_mods.py`
-3. This will create `Choaga_Mods_Package.zip` in the working directory with all necessary files

 ### Manual Config Editing